Why is this process so different from what I went through?

 I am not technologically savvy.
 How do I show these pictures and videos to them?

-The multimedia involved in these milestones are critically important.
+The multimedia involved in these milestones is critically important.
 Many times, they are used to get the conversation started and sometimes it is the main source of dialog.
-Watching these videos, viewing images, and working with a PowerPoint presentation are all parts of this experience.
-If you are meeting in person, we recommend the sponsor bringing a laptop with them.
+Watching these videos, viewing images, and working on web pages are all parts of this experience.
+If you are meeting in person, we recommend the sponsor bring a laptop with them.
 You need access to the internet.
 Links are in your email (to get links to milestones).
-The Milestone webpages will have it all for you.
+The Milestone web pages will have it all for you.
 If you are an out-of-town sponsor and are meeting virtually, we highly recommend ZOOM (or a similar platform).
-These applications will allow you to have conversations while sharing an image or watching a video together.
+These applications will allow you to converse while sharing an image or watching a video together.
 When in doubt, ask your candidate for help.
 Our teens today are extremely talented when it comes to multimedia.

 How do I know where I am in the process?

 Since this is a self-paced process, it may be easy to forget where you left off.
-In order to help our candidates and sponsors, we will send reminders every couple weeks to the sponsor and to the candidates parents.
+We've created a Milestone Handout you can download to keep track of the journey.
+Also, in order to help our candidates and sponsors, we will send reminders every month to the sponsor and to the candidate's parents.
 These reminder emails will contain the links needed as well as instructions on how to proceed.

 These meetings have been tough.
 I find myself teaching more than engaging them in a conversation.